 Lift up international missionaries with visas requiring them to exit their countries of service at regular intervals.
 “Every hour new restrictions are put in place that could make it impossible for us to leave the country or be stranded in another country,” wrote one.
 While the height of the drama seems to have passed, we can expect restrictions to continue changing in the coming months.
 Many are living with heightened uncertainty in this area, as in others.

 4. Ask God to guide and provide for missionaries raising support.

 “We had spent the last few months planning dozens of meetings, trips and presentations to groups,” write missionaries on a long-expected visit to the US.
 Pray for this family and people like them scrambling for new strategies to connect with supporters.
 When they planned their “home assignment” they did not realize they wouldn’t be able to leave home!

 We’re also praying for those just starting to raise support to head overseas when the future is so uncertain.
-It can be difficult and discouraging to try to cast vision for a new life overseas when you don’t know when the doors will open up—and when going overseas at may look impossible or foolhardy.
+It can be difficult and discouraging to try to cast a vision for a new life overseas when you don’t know when the doors will open up—and when going overseas may look impossible or foolhardy.

 5. Look to the Lord for unprecedented ministry opportunities.